Healthy Blueberry French Toast Bake

 • Pour the batter on top, press down the bread pieces, and top with more blueberries.

-• Cover and refrigerate for at least 2 hours or overnight and bake for 35 minutes.
+• Cover and refrigerate for at least 2 hours or overnight and bake for 35 minutes in a preheated oven at 350 degrees F (180 degrees C).

 Notes